ysangkok/python-bitcoinlib/README.md

 * Easier to build code that supports and interacts with other bitcoin-based blockchains (see https://github.com/Simplexum/python-litecointx and https://github.com/Simplexum/python-elementstx)
 * A wrapper for `libbitcoinconsensus`'s script verification function is included
+* RPC API wrapper is 'raw' - does not convert the results of the cals to the library objects.

 ## Note on v1.0.0 release